-Pursuant to the provisions of SubChapter 2 of the Arkansas Water and Air Pollution Control Act (Act 472 of the Acts of Arkansas for 1949, as amended; Ark.
-Code Ann.
-8-4-101 et seq, and in compliance with the requirements of the Federal Water Pollution Control Act, as amended, the Arkansas Pollution Control and Ecology Commission, (hereinafter referred to as "Commission") hereby promulgates this Regulation No. 2, as amended, establishing water quality standards for all surface waters, interstate and intrastate, of the State of Arkansas.
+Pursuant to the provisions of SubChapter 2 of the Arkansas Water and Air Pollution Control Act, (Act 472 of the Acts of Arkansas for 1949, as amended; (Ark.
+Code Ann. § 8-4-101 et seq et seq.), and in compliance with the requirements of the Federal Water Pollution Control Act, 33 U.S.C. § 1251 et seq., as amended (hereinafter "Clean Water Act"), the Arkansas Pollution Control and Ecology Commission, (hereinafter referred to as "Commission") hereby promulgates this Rregulation No. 2, as amended, establishing water quality standards for all surface waters, interstate and intrastate, of the State of Arkansas.